KumarChandan23/HangingPandaTraining/NextJS/Notes/Intor.md

 4. Optimization: Image, Font, and script optimization to improve your application's core web vitels and User experence.

 5. TypeScript: Improved support for typeScript with better type checking and more efficient compilation

+# Benefits of using Next.js over CRA
+- CRA stands for Create React App, which a tool to setup with Client Side Rendering only.
+- CRA is not part of NextJS.
+- It is completely separate way to build React App.